Choose The Correct Option And Select Submit

 • Confirmation Bias: We tend to favor information that confirms our existing beliefs, even if that information is inaccurate or incomplete.
 This can lead us to choose options that reinforce our preconceived notions, rather than those that are objectively the best.

 • Availability Heuristic: We often rely on readily available information when making decisions, even if that information is not the most relevant or reliable.
-For example, if we recently heard about someone winning the lottery, we might overestimate our own chances of winning.
+Here's one way to look at it: if we recently heard about someone winning the lottery, we might overestimate our own chances of winning.

 • Anchoring Bias: We tend to rely too heavily on the first piece of information we receive, even if that information is irrelevant or misleading.
 This can influence our subsequent judgments and decisions.